 Background: Musculoskeletal physiotherapy (MSK) is learned and practiced in a classroom with the guidance of a physiotherapy teacher.
-In Karelia University of Applied Sciences (Karelia) flipped classroom approach has been implemented and developed actively since 2017 in MSK courses in Physiotherapy education.
+In Karelia University of Applied Sciences, a flipped classroom approach has been implemented and developed actively since 2017 in MSK courses in physiotherapy education.
 However, the COVID-19 pandemic changed everyday life very fast all over the world.
-Karelia like all other schools moved all activities into remote mode very quickly and normally used teaching methods had to change.
+Karelia, like all other schools, moved all activities into remote mode very quickly and “normal” teaching methods had to change.

-Aim: This article describes how the change from contact to remote teaching was implemented in MSK courses in Physiotherapy programme at the Karelia in Finland, using flipped classroom approach.
-The article also highlights students’ experiences of remote teaching in these courses but theoretical analysis and discussion on the impact on students’ learning is not possible in this descriptive work.
-We are planning to continue exploring the impact and practice of this remote teaching approach, which now is becoming the new normal
+Aim: This article describes how the change from contact to remote teaching was implemented in MSK courses in the physiotherapy programme at Karelia in Finland, using a flipped classroom approach.
+The article also highlights students’ experiences of remote teaching in these courses, although theoretical analysis and discussion on the impact on students’ learning is not considered in this Research Note.
+We are planning to continue exploring the impact and practice of this remote teaching approach, which is becoming the new normal.

-Conclusion: Well-planned pedagogical manuscript implemented with flipped classroom learning approach seems to work well also in teaching physiotherapy theory and skills remotely.
+Conclusion: Well-planned pedagogical manuscript implemented with a flipped classroom approach seems to work well in teaching physiotherapy theory and skills remotely.
 Carefully planned learning tasks and individual feedback are particularly important for learning during remote teaching.
-Video and text material in theoretical and practical MSK topics seemed to support students’ learning during the remote teaching and especially video feedback could be used more in the future.
+Video and text material in theoretical and practical MSK topics seemed to support students’ learning during the remote teaching and video feedback especially, could be used more in the future.

 This article describes how the change from contact to remote teaching was implemented in MSK courses in physiotherapy at Karelia.
-MSK courses are included across first to fourth semesters.
-There are four MSK courses one in each semester varying from three to ten ECTS.
+MSK courses are included across first to fourth semesters and there are four MSK courses with one in each semester varying from three to ten ECTS.
 This article highlights students’ experiences in different stages of their studies of remote teaching in MSK courses and three out of these four groups had no experience in clinical placements.
 The anonymous feedback was collected from Karelia’s online course feedback system.